-Adjustment identified in first quarter 2022 Rationale for exclusion The effect of accounting changes This item was excluded because: by its nature it is not a cash item; it is not within the control of the company or any named executive officer; and it has the possibility of increasing or decreasing net income in ways that may not be predictable when performance-based income is established.
-Net losses attributed to the impairment of goodwill, long-lived assets and/or equity method investments This item was excluded because: it is not a cash item; under generally accepted accounting principles, goodwill, long-lived assets and equity method investments are accounted for using an impairment-based model under which the carrying value is subject to reduction, resulting in charges to income, based on a decline in fair value, but the carrying value cannot be increased in subsequent periods if fair values rise; and doing so encourages management to approach impairment decisions objectively and impartially.
+Adjustment identified in first quarter 2023 Rationale for exclusion The effect of accounting changes This item was excluded because: by its nature it is not a cash item; it is not within the control of the company or any named executive officer; and it has the possibility of increasing or decreasing net income in ways that may not be predictable when performance-based income is established.
+Net losses attributed to the impairment of goodwill, long-lived assets and/or equity method investments, and any net income or loss related to accounting for any benefit plan curtailments or settlements These items were excluded because: they are not cash items; under generally accepted accounting principles, goodwill, long-lived assets and equity method investments are accounted for using an impairment-based model under which the carrying value is subject to reduction, resulting in charges to income, based on a decline in fair value, but the carrying value cannot be increased in subsequent periods if fair values rise; and doing so encourages management to approach decisions related to these items objectively and impartially.
 Any net income or loss relating to net reserve strengthening and/or adverse dividend or premium development for accident years prior to 2000, and/or any favorable or unfavorable income statement impact of applying retroactive reinsurance accounting in connection with any and all CNA loss portfolio transfers From time to time, CNA enters into loss portfolio transfer transactions.
 For instance, in 2010, CNA completed a retroactive reinsurance transaction under which it ceded substantially all of its legacy asbestos and environmental pollution liabilities to a reinsurer, subject to an aggregate limit of \$4 billion.
 Additionally, in 2021, CNA ceded certain legacy excess workers' compensation liabilities to a reinsurer.
 The Compensation Committee determined that any income statement impact of applying retroactive reinsurance accounting relating to loss portfolio transfer transactions should not be considered when measuring current performance.
 Moreover, the Compensation Committee determined that any net income or loss relating to net reserve strengthening or adverse dividend or premium development for accident years prior to 2000 should not be considered when measuring current performance.
-Any net income or loss relating to net reserve strengthening for CNA's long-term care or benefit settlement option liabilities or relating to a disposition (or proposed disposition), a loss portfolio transfer or other transaction that is intended to fix or limit CNA's exposure to its run-off Life & Group business CNA's individual and group long-term care businesses are in run-off and its payout annuity business was in run-off prior to its disposition in 2014.
-The Compensation Committee determined that any income statement impact from net reserve strengthening for CNA's long-term care or benefit settlement option liabilities or a transaction that is intended to fix or limit CNA's exposure to its run-off Life & Group business should not be taken into account when measuring current performance.
+Any net income or loss relating to (x) a remeasurement gain or loss for CNA's long term care liabilities; (y) net reserve strengthening related to CNA's benefit settlement option liabilities or (z) a disposition (or proposed disposition), a loss portfolio transfer or other transaction that is intended to fix or limit CNA's exposure to its run-off Life & Group business CNA's individual and group long-term care businesses are in run-off and its payout annuity business was in run-off prior to its disposition in 2014.
+The Compensation Committee determined that any income statement impact from a remeasurement gain or loss for CNA's long term care liabilities, net reserve strengthening for CNA's benefit settlement option liabilities or a transaction that is intended to fix or limit CNA's exposure to its run-off Life & Group business should not be taken into account when measuring current performance.
 Investment gains and losses The Compensation Committee decided to exclude investment gains and losses because the decision to realize a gain or a loss can be a discretionary decision.
 Accordingly, any implication that an individual could be wrongly motivated in taking or failing to take a gain or loss in an effort to impact consolidated net income would be removed.